 To resolve this issue, perform one of the following steps on the Hyper-V server:

-Place the virtual machines in a saved state and then resume the virtual machines. or
+- Place the virtual machines in a saved state and then resume the virtual machines.

 The self-signed certificate that is generated by the Hyper-V Virtual Machine Management service is valid for one year.